projectacrn/acrn-hypervisor/doc/tutorials/pre-launched-rt.rst

 devices into the Pre-Launched RT VM, and give the rest of the devices to the Service VM.

-Install SOS with Grub on NVMe
+Install SOS With Grub on NVMe
 =============================

 As with the Hybrid and Logical Partition scenarios, the Pre-Launched RT